AlexanderMakarov/am-budget-view/README.md

      since XLSL files are protected by password they need to be saved in the application folder without protection ([MS Office instruction](https://support.microsoft.com/en-us/office/change-or-remove-workbook-passwords-1c17af87-25e2-4dc6-94f0-19ce21ad0b68),
      [LibreOffice instruction](https://ask.libreoffice.org/t/remove-file-password-protection/30982)).
+   - For Ardshinbank simply put required XLSX files in the application folder.
+     Note that if you put yearly and monthly files together then transactions would be duplicated.
 3. Run application ("am-budget-view-\*-\*" file).
    If everything is OK then after a couple of seconds it would open a new tab in browser with aggregated details from bank transactions which where provided via "Statement" files.